Why be a NAV Mentor?

 NAV encourages professionals who are exceptional in their field and want to give back to the next generation of entrepreneurs to apply as a mentor.
 Those interested in becoming a mentor can follow the “Become A Mentor” button above and complete the application.
 Mentor applications are reviewed monthly.
 The NAV team will reach out to schedule an interview after the monthly application review period is over.

-In regards to time commitment, our mentors can expect to spend 1-2 days (aggregate) with the program per month.
-One major part of the program is the monthly mentor meeting with the NAV team and their fellow mentors to share updates, best practices, and challenges.
-This monthly mentor meeting is also where new ventures will pitch their companies and mentors can express interest in getting on that mentoring team.
+Our mentors can expect to spend 1-2 days (aggregate) with the program per month.
+One major component of the program is the monthly mentor meeting with the NAV team and their fellow mentors to share updates, best practices, challenges, and hear new companies pitch their venture.
 The other half of the time commitment is the monthly mentoring session with the venture.
-This is based on the needs of the venture at that specific time period.
-The venture will turn in an agenda to the NAV team and we will contact you to set up a meeting at a time that is convenient for both the venture and the mentors.
+These meeting are based on the needs of the venture who will turn in an agenda to the NAV team and we will contact you to set up a meeting.

 Our mentors and entrepreneurs adhere to a strict code of ethics and guiding principles in order to protect participants on both sides of the table.
 These guidelines assure that all ventures will receive impartial and unbiased advice from their team of mentors.